 Act as a mentor and provide academic support to students, addressing their doubts, facilitating discussions, and guiding them through difficult topic.

 4. Evaluation and Certification Assistance

 Assist students in understanding the evaluation process and help with procedures related to end-term exams and certification.

-Institute should consider SWAYAM course facilitator's work as their regular workload.
+Recognizing SWAYAM course facilitator's work as their regular workload.